dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-basics.en.md

 Use [Front Matter parameter](https://gohugo.io/content-management/multilingual/#translate-your-content) to translate urls too.
 {{< /admonition >}}

-### 4.2 Overwrite Translation Strings
+### 4.3 Overwrite Translation Strings

 Translations strings are used for common default values used in the theme.
-Translations are available in **English**, **Chinese** and **French**, but you may use another language or want to override default values.
+Translations are available in [some languages](#language-compatibility), but you may use another language or want to override default values.

 To override these values, create a new file in your local i18n folder `i18n/<languageCode>.toml` and inspire yourself from `themes/LoveIt/i18n/en.toml`.